 Osijek is the regional capital and provides a river port on the banks of the Drava.
 Once a major military base for the Habsburg, teh streets are typical of the refined and opulent design of the Austro-Hungarian Empire.
 What was once a fortress now hums with the contemporary sounds of bars and restaurants or local daily life of private homes.

 Local cuisine exudes immense flavor found in typical spices influenced by the connection to Hungary giving you deep insight into the top dishes to eat in Croatia and where to find them.
 Upper Town features sensational architectural landmarks and the bridges crisscrossing the river provide an unparalleled panorama of the city surpassed in their fame only by the desserts served citywide.

 Dakovo is a surprise hidden in the beauty of the Slavonia region and filled with fantastic things to do during your Workation in Croatia.
 With one of the largest church squares in Europe, as well as a premier riding hall, Dakovo has emerged as a remarkable place to explore cultural tourism.
 St. Peter’s Cathedral decorates the skyline and is often referred to as the most significant religious complex between Venice and Istanbul.

 The hospitality represents authentic, local tradition enhanced by the excellent flavors of seaonal ingredients and preferred wines.
 Dakovo is not large but makes an unforgettable and indelible impression on all who visit the peaceful, colorful town.

 Saying Central Croatia is the heart of the nation is more than just geographically correct.
-Covering areas like Gorski Kotar, Hrvatsko Zagorje, and the capital city of Zagreb, the landscape changes from hilly to mountainous and demonstrates some of the best scenery across the country perfect for exploring during the best months to Visit Croatia for your Workation.
+Covering areas like Gorski Kotar, Hrvatsko Zagorje, and the capital city of Zagreb, the landscape changes from hilly to mountainous and demonstrates some of the finest scenery across the country perfect for exploring during the best months to Visit Croatia for your Workation.

 Regional history springs to life in historic cities, cultural landmarks, and winding rivers.
 Old towns defined as picturesque can feel standard among centuries-old churches and crumbling fortresses.
 Central Croatia is a more authentic look at where tradition and daily life converge.